CtrlK

 Completeness

-Clearly answers both 'what' (covers SparkSession setup, DataFrame reads/writes, partition tuning, etc.) and 'when' (explicit 'Use when reading from or writing to Neo4j with Apache Spark or Databricks').
-Also explicitly states what it does NOT handle with cross-references to other skills, further clarifying when to use it.
+Clearly answers both 'what' (covers SparkSession setup, DataFrame reads/writes, partition tuning, Databricks config, etc.) and 'when' (opens with 'Use when reading from or writing to Neo4j with Apache Spark or Databricks').
+Also explicitly states what NOT to use it for with cross-references to other skills.

 3 / 3